Kherson Airport Condition Report

 For more information see: ESA

-The PULSE initiative was designed to enable Europe to effectively prepare and to respond efficiently to the pandemic diseases or other major incidents with a large number of casualties.
+The PULSE initiative was designed to enable Europe to effectively prepare and respond efficiently to pandemic diseases or other major incidents with many casualties.

-Unmanned systems can now be used to enhance first responder capabilities and intervene in hazardous areas for example search and rescue at sea.
-The main objective of DARIUS was to identify a range of unmanned systems and integrate them to allow a co-ordinated unmanned response to emergency situations.
-A Generic Ground Station to manage and co-ordinate unmanned systems was developed.
+Unmanned systems can now be used to enhance first responder capabilities and intervene in hazardous areas, for example, search and rescue at sea.
+The main objective of DARIUS was to identify a range of unmanned systems and integrate them to allow a coordinated unmanned response to emergencies.
+A Generic Ground Station to manage and coordinate unmanned systems was developed.

 For more information see: Cordis Factsheet